- Discussing security for schools can be a difficult and sensitive topic.

 Focus on Students, Not Parents.

-Every parent wants their child to be safe when on school grounds, and some security measures make complete sense.
+Every parent wants their child to be safe on school grounds, and some security measures make complete sense.
 The National Center for Education Statistics (NCES) reports that over 90% of schools have implemented access control.

-A recent white paper released by EveryTown For Gun Safety, the American Federation of Teachers, and the National Education Association, points out that active shooter training and unplanned emergency lockdown can traumatize students and staff.
+A white paper released by EveryTown For Gun Safety, the American Federation of Teachers, and the National Education Association, points out that active shooter training and unplanned emergency lockdown can traumatize students and staff.

 That doesn’t mean that school security is a failure or that school administrators should dismantle the emergency preparedness solutions that are already in place.
-However, adding more security cameras, metal detectors, and security guards — all of which are noticed by students as they navigate the school year — may not be the answer.
+However, adding more security cameras, metal detectors, and security guards — all noticed by students as they navigate the school year — may not be the answer.
 This is especially true when there is no clear evidence that their use actually prevents school violence.

 When you’re factoring for security systems, consider the students first, then the parents.
 Before implementing new security technology, ask yourself the following: